MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 # Limitations and known issues

 > [!NOTE]
-> Currently, Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> Collaboration controls are available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).

 Following are the limitations for Collaboration controls: